 You likely already know how much high blood sugar levels can leave your mouth desperately thirsty, dry, and even “cotton-mouthed” at its worst.

 Persistently high blood sugars can develop two salivary issues known as “hyposalivation” (too little saliva) and “xerostomia” (dry mouth).

-Research has found that these two conditions are highly common in the diabetes population compared to those with diabetes — especially by patients with neuropathy and other diabetes complications.
+Research has found that these two conditions are highly common in the diabetes population compared to those with diabetes — especially in patients with neuropathy and other diabetes complications.

-While a little thirst now and then has never been thought of as a threat to your health, your mouth relies on a constant presence of saliva to function properly.
+While a little thirst now and then has never been thought of as a threat to your health, your mouth relies on the constant presence of saliva to function properly.